ZhangXuan0429/Lexical-semantic-change/README.md

 - **`polysemous_data.Rdata`**:
 The Rdata format of the `diachronic_meaning_change.xlsx` dataset.
-It specifically provides the proportion trajectories for the **dominant sense** and **alternatives**, designed to be directly read and processed by the SDE Modeling code.
+It specifically provides the proportion trajectories for the **initial dominant sense** and **alternatives**, designed to be directly read and processed by the SDE Modeling code.

   Each entry (e.g., `polysemous_data$entertain`) is a list with:
   - `word`: the target word